hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
+**August 2023:** I am planning to attend [ACC 2024](https://acc2024.a2c2.org/) in Toronto next year to present more of my work on computations for nonlinear balancing; I will present a generalization of my work to compute energy function approximations for systems with polynomial drift dynamics.
+I will also be visiting Blacksburg again in December 2023!

+**July 2023:** I presented my work on computations for nonlinear balancing for polynomial input systems at the [SIAM Conference on Control and Its Applications](https://www.siam.org/conferences/cm/conference/ct23) in Philadelphia.

+**May 2023:** Had a great time at the [Nonlinear Model Reduction for Control workshop](https://personal.math.vt.edu/jborggaa/nlromc/index.html) at Virginia Tech presenting my work on computations for nonlinear balancing for polynomial input systems.
+It was great to have our community together in Blacksburg!

 **January 2023:** Happy New Year!
 This year I'm excited to be attending the [Nonlinear Model Reduction for Control workshop](https://personal.math.vt.edu/jborggaa/nlromc/index.html) at Virginia Tech May 22-26th, and I also hope to attend the [SIAM Conference on Control and Its Applications](https://www.siam.org/conferences/cm/conference/ct23) in Philadelphia in July.

 **June 2022:** I survived the first year of my PhD program!
 I took some wonderful control theory classes which UCSD's mechanical engineering department has to offer, along with some really stimulating math classes the department offers such as real and functional analysis.
 I also passed my Department Qualifying Exam (DQE).
 Many thanks to my advisor [Prof. Boris Kramer](http://kramer.ucsd.edu/) and my committee members [Prof. Patricia Hidalgo-Gonzalez](https://patyhidalgo.github.io/) and [Prof. Jorge Cortes](http://terrano.ucsd.edu/jorge/).
 In the coming weeks, I will be taking a small vacation to Italy to visit family and recover from a challenging year of courses.